MolecularAI/QSARtuna/README.md

-# QPTUNA: QSAR using Optimization for Hyper-parameter Tuning
+# QPTUNA: QSAR using Optimization for Hyperparameter Tuning (formerly Optuna AZ)

-Build predictive models for CompChem with hyper-parameters optimized by [Optuna](https://optuna.org/).
+Build predictive models for CompChem with hyperparameters optimized by [Optuna](https://optuna.org/).

+Developed with Uncertainty Quantification and model explainability in mind.

 ## Background